pail4944/CSCI3308Project/TESTING.md

-Names: Parker Illig, Daniel Maxson, Andrew Rutherfeld, Byron Bearden, Griffith Neumark
+#Names: Parker Illig, Daniel Maxson, Andrew Rutherfeld, Byron Bearden, Griffith Neumark

-Title: Your Yelp
+#Title: Your Yelp

-Vision: "Helping you go where you wanna go"
+#Vision: "Helping you go where you wanna go"

-Automated Tests:
+#Automated Tests:

-We mainly test two of our javascript functions - getstars and getkeys We test getstars in two ways - we make sure the functions returns:
+We mainly test two of our javascript functions - getstars and getkeys.

+We test getstars in two ways - we make sure the functions returns:
 * The correct possible image combinations correct image string for 0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5
 * None if it is not one of the previous numbers